mangdangroboticsclub/QuadrupedRobot/README.md

 # Mini Pupper Quadruped Project
 ![Mini Pupper CC Max Morse](StanfordQuadruped/imgs/MiniPupper.jpg)
 ## Overview
-Mini Pupper is a small quadruped robot that can hop, trot, and run around.
-We hope that its low cost, simple design and rich functions especiall the potential self navigation system will allow robot enthusiasts in K-12 and beyond to get their hands on fun, dynamic robots.
+Mini Pupper comes from Stanford Pupper led by [Nathan Kau](https://github.com/stanfordroboticsclub/StanfordQuadruped), it is a mini pupper that can hop, trot, and run around.
+Its low cost, simple design and rich functions especiall the potential self navigation system will allow robot enthusiasts in K-12 and beyond to get their hands on fun, dynamic robots.
 This repository hosts the code for Mini Pupper Robot based on Stanford Pupper, Raspberry Pi-based quadruped robots that can trot, walk, and jump.
 The project is generously supported by [Stanford Student Robotics](http://roboticsclub.stanford.edu/) led by [Nathan Kau](https://github.com/stanfordroboticsclub/StanfordQuadruped) and [MangDang Technology Co., Limited](https://www.mangdang.net/)

 ![Mini Pupper CC Max Morse](StanfordQuadruped/imgs/MiniPupper2Shells.jpg)